Major Research Areas

 Lab website: https://parralab.org

-• Dr. Jacek Dmochowski
+• Laboratory of Dr. Jacek Dmochowski

 Dr. Dmochowski's research develops novel techniques for (i) non-invasively stimulating the brain and (ii) decoding neural signals.
 We are testing the transcranial application of ultrasound and near-infrared lasers to restore or enhance physiological activity in the central nervous system.
 Our efforts in neural decoding adopt a machine learning approach to infer brain states from neuroimaging data collected in naturalistic settings.
 We make extensive use of biophysical modeling of the human head as well as multivariate statistical techniques to optimize interventions and increase the sensitivity of our decoding methods.
 The research is expected to translate to new treatments for psychiatric and neurological disorders.